HPCNow/hpcnow-labs/user-training/09-intel-trace-analyzer.md

 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+HPCNow!, hereby disclaims all copyright interest in this document `snow-labs' written by Jordi Blasco.
 -->
+# Hands-On 09: Intel Trace Analyzer

 In this hands-on, we are going to analise the traces collected in the previous hands-on session with Intel Trace Analyzer.

 *Estimated time : 30 minutes*